Alan-Lomax/MaxDuino/README.md

 <Li>This version is electrically the same as Version 1.3) however the
 <Li>silkscreen errors have been addressed</Li>
 <Li><B>All functional testing passed successfully.</B></Li>
 <Li>Updated test sketches provided.
-Test code reflects new pin assignments,
+Test code reflects correct pin assignments,
 <Li>Sketches are simplified and compartmentalized as to their the test scope.

 ### Rev 1.3 and Older Have been removed from GitHub (Files are in the archive)